wjf0214/awesome-stars-wjf0214/README.md

 *   [MetaCubeX/Clash.Mini](https://github.com/MetaCubeX/Clash.Mini) - Clash.Mini

-*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.
+*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - SafeLine is a self-hosted WAF(Web Application Firewall) / reverse proxy to protect your web apps from attacks and exploits.

 *   [everywall/ladder](https://github.com/everywall/ladder) - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL